2016moreno/OperatingSystems/Project3ThreadScheduler/README.txt

-     It does matter because if it returns immediately, scheduler will attempt to schedule a thread without first having any existing in the queue, which conflicts wth other thread processes and performance would suffer.
+     It does matter because if it returns immediately, scheduler will attempt to schedule a thread without first having any existing in the queue, which conflicts wth other thread processes and performance wouldn't suffer too much because scheduler will do nothing until there are workers in the queue.

 Q 8  Explain how worker_proc() is able to call the appropriate
      implementation of wait_for_cpu() corresponding to the scheduling policy selected by the user on the command line.
 Start from main() and briefly explain each step along the way.

-     main() will call the method create_workers.
-From there, create_workers will set the values for worker_args_t and call the method worker_proc in threads along with the object parameter of worker_args_t which was just set. worker_proc will then call wait_for_cpu() along with the info of thread in worker_args_t.
+     Once a worker enters the queue, it executes a loop that calls wait_for_cpu().
+Then thread has to wait until schedular releases a lock.
+Schedular will only do this if it calls next_worker() and wake_up_worker().
+Then blocked thread will be unblocked and continue with the loop.
+Worker then finishes waiting and is stored away for a bit.
+Then at the end of an iteration, worker calls release_cpu() to return the resource for schedular and then go on to the next iteration using the same process.

 Q 9  Is it possible that a worker thread would never proceed past the call to
      wa->ops->wait_for_cpu(&wa->info) when using one of the scheduling policies implemented in this MP?

-     Yes, it is possible.
+     Yes, it is possible that there is a case where a worker can never enter the queue.

 Q 10 Explain how you would alter the program to demonstrate the "convoy"
      effect, when a large compute bound job that never yields to another